Behavioural Engines

 Model catalogue

-The platform is built around a modular model registry.
-Prospect theory and hyperbolic discounting form the initial core, with models such as Diffusion Dynamics and Dual-Process Decisioning being considered as later additions.
+The platform is built around a modular model registry, where Prospect theory and hyperbolic discounting form the initial core, with models such as Diffusion Dynamics and Dual-Process Decisioning being considered as later additions.
 Each model exists as an independent, versioned unit within a shared architecture.

 The system was designed so that new models can be incorporated with minimal friction.
 Each model defines its own assumptions, structural equations, and parameter boundaries, allowing it to be integrated cleanly without restructuring the wider platform.